USEPA/power-sector-dev-portal/app/public/content/datavis/charts/maps.md

       type: "do not"
     - title: "Data Mapping"
       image: "/assets/images/datavis/charts/maps/bubble-mapping-do-not.png"
-      content: Do not encode data in a bubble’s area, doing so inappropriately magnifies differences in the data.
+      content: Do not encode data in a bubble’s radius, doing so inappropriately magnifies differences in the data.
       type: "do not"
     - title: "Data Encoding"
       image: "/assets/images/datavis/charts/maps/bubble-encoding-do-not.png"